 Each year, the world comes together on Earth Day to call for bold action, innovation, and global education in combatting climate change.
 BCIT shares this strong commitment to sustainability, as such, our Sustainability Vision aims to enable people to live socially just lives within ecological limits.
 To mark this worldwide event, here are some highlights from the BCIT community that demonstrate our dedication to environmental stewardship and celebration of our Earth.

 With a goal to create greener spaces, the seed library lends seeds to its patrons free of charge.
 Patrons can grow the plants, and return the new seeds to support the next year’s collection.
 According to Allison Griffin, BCIT Librarian, libraries are great equalizers in education, she says that, “With the seed library, we’re building on a model of libraries as a public place that will help you learn and build, and taking on this ecological aspect is critical.”
-The 2021 seeds have arrived and can be picked up at our Burnaby campus.

 To help educate people on EV etiquette including when to charge, the BCIT Smart Microgrid Applied Research Team (SMART) teamed up with three BCIT Digital Design and Development students to design and produce three short animated videos to help illustrate the proper way of good etiquette when charging an electric vehicle.
 SMART works on research, development, and communication initiatives aimed at innovative solutions for reducing barriers to EV adoption.